According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 2.

-Reproduction is the process of giving birth to their young ones which are identical to their parents.
-As we all are aware of, the process of reproduction in humans is sexual reproduction, which involves internal fertilization by sexual intercourse.
+Reproduction is the process of giving birth to young ones, which are identical to their parents.
+As we all are aware, the process of reproduction in humans is sexual reproduction, which involves internal fertilisation by sexual intercourse.

 Human Reproductive System

 The human reproductive system mainly consists of:

 The Male Reproductive System